Office of Student Life Staff

 Heather is the Assistant Vice President of Student Life, Senior Associate Dean, and Director of the Office of Student Life.
 Her career has focused on teaching and counseling with an emphasis on managing student crises and problems.

 Heather is a native Kansan from a family of K-Staters, who spent many years teaching in western Kansas.
-She completed her Masters in Counseling and went on to serve as Department Head of the Counseling Department at Garden City High School and to participate on the USD 457 Crisis Response Team.
+She completed her Masters in Counseling at Fort Hays University and went on to serve as Department Head of the Counseling Department at Garden City High School and as a participant on the USD 457 Crisis Response Team.
 These experiences have provided a foundation that has enhanced her work in student life.

 Her professional interests include crisis management, campus safety and the coordination of campus support services.